microsoft/emat/README.md

 Minimum System Requirements:
-   ◾A Microsoft supported OS version, client or server
+    *   A Microsoft supported OS version, client or server

-   ◾PowerShell 4.0
+    *   PowerShell 4.0

-   ◾.NET Framework 4.6.1
+    *   .NET Framework 4.6.1

-   ◾2 CPUs (at least)
+    *   2 CPUs (at least)

-   ◾4 GB RAM (at least)
+    *   4 GB RAM (at least)

-   ◾Using a production VM, consider that all CPUs and RAM may be consumed
+    *   Using a production VM, consider that all CPUs and RAM may be consumed

 Nested groups is not fully supported.